ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+= 1.3.7 =
+* Plugin tested on WordPress 4.9.8
+* Fixed duplication caption when calling filter 'the_content' outside the content
+* Shortcode is rendered and displayed empty for mobile version
+* Fixed undefined index in php

 = 1.3.6 =
 * Plugin tested on WordPress 4.9.4
 * Fixed rendering of video link if Caption format option chosen: Image and Caption text mode: Custom text: